 This is what makes Michaelangelo's "Creation of Adam" work so well — God is always just about to give Adam the Touch of Life.

-In one entertaining scene in Code Geass, a very upset Lelouch abuses his power to command some street punks to dance, do push ups, and so on for his amusement.
+In one entertaining scene, a very upset Lelouch abuses his power to command some street punks to dance, do push ups, and so on for his amusement.
 The Fridge Horror comes when you realize that they are bound to perform that action until they die, and he can't stop them.

-Similarly, the battle against Pain for Naruto fans.
-Where they'd spend an entire chapter or two on the fight itself while the whole time, Hinata is lying a short distance away, bleeding to death.
+The battle against Pain, where they'd spend an entire chapter or two on the fight itself while the whole time, Hinata is lying a short distance away, bleeding to death.

 A humorous invocation of this trope occurs when Might Guy summons Ningame, who we had not seen Guy summon since their introduction nearly a real-life decade and about four in-series years earlier.
 Ningame's reaction implies he hadn't even been summoned off-screen that whole time either!

-Due to its untimely cancellation, the last scene of CLAMPX manga was Fuuma leaning over Kamui with a sword to his chest, asking Kamui what his wish was.
-After almost 10 years, THEY ARE STILL STUCK LIKE THIS.
+Due to its untimely cancellation, the last scene of X1999 manga was Fuuma leaning over Kamui with a sword to his chest, asking Kamui what his wish was.
+THEY ARE STILL STUCK LIKE THIS.

 Episode 15 of Tiger & Bunny uses this trope purposefully, going for the heartstrings: it ends with Keith waiting patiently to meet the girl he fell for earlier in the episode, not realizing that she was the robot he destroyed the night before.
 Episode 16 does something similar, ending with Kotetsu lying in a dumpster, injured and despairing after his failing superpowers brought about his defeat by the serial killer he was trying to apprehend.